 For many, the 1959 Cadillac represents the peak of American industrial design in its era.
 The Eldorado Biarritz is the most desirable among its ranks.
 Offered here is a car that is beautifully restored and properly presented on air suspension and in its striking original color scheme.
 It is ready to drive and to flaunt!
-1959 Cadillac Eldorado Biarritz Convertible at its finest!!
-Price is in USD currency.....Read Less
+1959 Cadillac Eldorado Biarritz Convertible at its finest!! .....Read Less

 1For most, the 1959 Cadillac embodies its decade as much as neon signs, Elvis Presley, and Hula-Hoops.
 Its styling represents the peak of American exuberance, as well as the ongoing transition between the retiring Harley Earl and his successor, William Mitchell.
 Mitchell .....Read More

 Yes!
 Please sign me up to receive e-mails and other communications from Volkswagen Canada.
 And please send me the Volkswagen newsletter, exclusive invites, special promotions and other related information.